cta-wave/dpctf-deploy/README.md

 ### Update observation framework

-To update the test runner to the latest version enter the deploy repository and pull the latest changes:
+To update the observation framework to the latest version enter the deploy repository and pull the latest changes:

 Linux / macOS / WSL2: